Elohim's Only Begotten Son

 “These things saith the Amen, the faithful and true witness, THE BEGINNING OF THE CREATION OF ELOHIM” (Revelation 3:14).

 There are several “Key” Scriptures that speak of Messiah’s pre-human (pre-incarnate) beginning.
 Yahushua is here speaking of Himself.
 He tells us that He was the “beginning of the creation of Elohim."
 The Greek word for “beginning” is arche . . . which means "beginning, first, prime or chief."
 Thus the first thing or being that Yahuwah created (or "begot") was His Son.
 Yahushua was the first and last of Elohim’s direct creation.
-After Elohim "begot" His Son, He used Him as His Agent in creating all other things.
+After Elohim "begot" His Son, He used Him as His Agent in creating all other things and beings.
 (John 1:3; Ephesians 3:9; Hebrews 1:2)

 “Who [Yahushua] is the image of the invisible Elohim, THE FIRSTBORN OF EVERY CREATURE” (Colossians 1:15).